Q: What are symptoms of COVID-19?

 Q: What if I need to come into the office to get something or talk to someone?

 A: Call your project manager or supervisor prior.
 If you do come in, you will have to complete and sign a COVID-19 Worksite Entry Attestation form prior to proceeding through the building.
-The majority of the office is now working remotely.
 We have resources available to help you communicate with our team easier during this time.
-If you need help setting up a video conference, please contact Monica at email@example.com, or 614-221-5153.
+If you need help setting up a video conference, please contact Monica at firstname.lastname@example.org, or 614-221-5153.

 Q: I am a field employee and was told to take my tools home following each shift.
 Why?